sebastien/dotenv/README.md

     \/__,_ /\/___/  \/__/\/____/\/_/\/_/\/__/
 ```

-`dotenv` is a *dotfiles manager* that is designed
+`dotenv` is a *dotfiles manager* that is designed to support sharing,
-to **share and extend profile environments**.
-With dotenv, it is possible
-to use an existing set of configuration files and extend them locally, without
-breaking upstream compatibility.
+extending and switching between different profiles.
+In practice, you can
+use dotenv to:

+- Provide a customizable, pre-configured environment for new developers
+- Create configurable templates for your favorite tools
+- Use your own environment when helping a coworker

 This makes `dotenv` best suited for environments where many developers want to
 share a common setup, while allowing  for individual configuration and
 customization.

 `dotenv` also works well in a single-user setup where you have multiple
-environments on the same machine, or an environment with machine-specific changes.
+environments on the same machine, or an single environment with machine-specific changes.

 Features:

-- **Profile templates**: dotfiles templates can be combined and filled in
+- **Templates**: dotfiles templates can be combined and filled in
   with profile-specific variables.

 - **Multiple profiles**: instantly switch between different sets of dotfiles
   without losing any change.

 - **Safe**: `dotenv` will never override a file that it does not manages, and keeps
   backups of existing files it replaces.

-- **Gradual transition**: progressively migrate your dotfiles using `dotenv-manage`
+- **Gradual transition**: progressively migrate your dotfiles using `dotenv -a`

 ## Quick Start